Last updated on 21/11/2019

 Ceilidh dancing encompasses set dances and couple dances; a ‘Set’ comprises 6 to 8 couples, with pairs of couples facing each other so as to make up a square or rectangle.
 Opposing couples typically exchange positions and partners.
 Around half of modern ceilidh dances are performed with couples dancing in a ring formation, and some involve the passing of female dancers along the ring.
 Another popular form of dancing at ceilidhs is Step dancing.
 Unlike Set dancing, which can involve all attendees, Step dancing is usually reserved as a showpiece and so is performed only by the most capable dancers.

 Edinburgh provides ample opportunities to participate in regular ceilidhs through various clubs, bands, and one-off events, a selection of which is outlined below.
 As ceilidhs are a staple of the Scottish folk scene, there will – as with all of Edinburgh’s cultural activities – be a higher concentration during the Fringe Festival from the end of July.

 If none of the dates below suit you, then see Mike’s Community for a more comprehensive list of upcoming ceilidhs in Edinburgh and beyond.

 If you’d like to come to Edinburgh and experience a ceilidh, we have a range of centrally-located apartments available near all of the venues mentioned above.
 See our location link below each venue profile for a list of our nearby properties.

 The Edinburgh Ceilidh Club

-Additional tickets become available at 10am on the day of each ceilidh (tickets can be booked either online or at the box office, not by telephone).
+Additional tickets become available at 10am on the day of each ceilidh (tickets can be booked either online or at the box office, but not by telephone).